Unifying vectors and matrices of different dimensions through nonlinear embeddings: Connecting cellular automata and (nonlinear) partial differential equations through nonlinear -embeddings

-Cellular automata (CA) \cite{Wolfram, DeutschBOOK, Tokihiro1, Ilachinski, Adamatzky, Wuensche, VGM1, semipredo,VGM2,VGM3}, coupled map lattices (CML) \cite{Kaneko1, Kaneko2, Kapral, KanekoBOOK, Bunimovich2, Bunimovich3,JPHYSA} and (nonlinear) partial differential equations \cite{Hohenberg, KuramotoBOOK} constitute the different mathematical approaches to model spatiotemporal pattern formation outside of equilibrium, as found in experimental systems \cite{DeutschBOOK}.
+CAs \cite{Wolfram, DeutschBOOK, Tokihiro1, Ilachinski, Adamatzky, Wuensche, VGM1, semipredo,VGM2,VGM3,diagrammar}, CMLs \cite{Kaneko1, Kaneko2, Kapral, KanekoBOOK, Bunimovich2, Bunimovich3,JPHYSA} and (nonlinear) PDEs \cite{Hohenberg, KuramotoBOOK} constitute the different mathematical approaches to model spatiotemporal pattern formation outside of equilibrium, as found in experimental physical systems \cite{DeutschBOOK}.
 CAs are fully discrete coupled maps in which space and time are discrete and the local phase space is both discrete and finite.
 CAs serve as toy models for the overall observed features of complex physical systems \cite{Wolfram}.
-An example of this is spatiotemporal intermittency \cite{Wolfram, Jabeen1, Jabeen2}, found in experimental systems \cite{Ciliberto, Daviaud, Bottin, Degen, Colovas, Goharzadeh, Michalland}.
-However, because of being fully discrete, these models are not realistic: Natural physical systems display a great deal of variability and their evolution departs from the specification of a few rigid, deterministic rules perfectly operating on finite amounts of information.
-Therefore, it is interesting to study how CAs can be embedded in more sophisticated models, as CMLs \cite{Chate1, Chate2, Chate3,Tokihiro1, Tokihiro3, Tokihiro4, Tokihiro5, Bialecki1, Bialecki2, Bagnoli,Just,JPHYSA}.
-In a previous recent work \cite{JPHYSA}, we have presented a general mechanism that allows any CA to be embedded in a CML in terms of a control parameter $\kappa$ that governs the embedding.
-When $\kappa \to 0$ the CA dynamics is recovered and, otherwise, for $\kappa$ finite and sufficiently large, a certain degree of `fuzziness' is present.

-In this article we show how any two CAs in rule space can be connected by means of a continuous path parameterized by $\kappa$ so that in the limits $\kappa \to 0$ and $\kappa \to \infty$ each of the CAs entering in the connection is obtained.
-We call these limits the CA limits of the CA connection.
-For any $\kappa$ finite, a CML is obtained that has traits present in both limits.
-For intermediate $\kappa$ values, we derive a mean-field model of the connection that can qualitatively capture many of its dynamical features, as observed in its spatiotemporal evolution.
-In general, a finite non-vanishing value of the parameter $\kappa$ weakens the `pure' behavior of the CA limits and we believe that the general concept of CA connections presented here may be useful in, e.g. biophysical models of multicellular ensembles, where variability and network heterogeneity need to be taken into account \cite{VGMSMJA}.
+An example of this is spatiotemporal intermittency \cite{Wolfram, Jabeen1, Jabeen2}.
+CMLs \cite{Kaneko1, Kaneko2} are discrete maps ruling the evolution of a dynamical system on a discrete spacetime but for which the local phase space is continuous.
+Finally, PDEs constitute continuous models of dynamical system evolving on continuous and differentiable spacetimes and with a continuous local phase space.
+In this section we show how all CAs can be encompassed by means of $\mathcal{B}_{\kappa}$-embeddings that connect them to certain CMLs and nonlinear PDEs.
+In particular, we show how some CAs lead to nonlinear diffusion equations.